-Business entities in Japan
+Business entities in Japan in 2023

 Doing business in Japan with a local entity